dkorolev/pls/README.md

 Effectively, `pls`-installed dependencies are designed to be "included" straight away as `add_subdirectory(dep_name)` from the project's `CMakeLists.txt`.
 If the project does have its own `CMakeLists.txt`, it should require these dependencies as such.
 If it does not, the respective `CMakeLists.txt` will be created by `pls`, included in the project, and `.gitignore`-d, since it is meant to be ephemeral.

-Recursively, if and when a particular respective dependency does not have the `CMakeLists.txt` file by itself, it will also be created the same way, as well as all the sub-dependencies for this particular dependency, if they are listed in the `.cc` file(s) via `PLS_IMPORT()`, or in the `pls.json` file directly.
+Recursively, if and when a particular respective dependency does not have the `CMakeLists.txt` file by itself, it will also be created the same way, as well as all the sub-dependencies for this particular dependency, if they are listed in the `.cc` file(s) via `PLS_*()` statements, or in the `pls.json` file directly.

 The `pls` tool does not attempt to parse existing `CMakeLists.txt` files.
 When a dependency has the `CMakeLists.txt` file, `pls` assumes this is the terminal dependency that should be `add_subdirectory()`-d by itself.